mandamabu/MITRE-Attack-Simulation-with-Atomic-Red-Team-and-Detection-with-Wazuh/README.md

-# MITRE-Attack-Simulation-with-Atomic-Red-Team-and-Detection-with-Wazuh
+# MITRE-Att&ck-Simulation-with-Atomic-Red-Team-and-Detection-with-Wazuh
-This project simulated MITRE ATT&CK techniques with Atomic Red Team and validated detection coverage in Wazuh SIEM.
-A purple team exercise covering brute force, scripting and obfuscated command execution, and valid account abuse.
+A simulation of MITRE ATT&CK techniques with Atomic Red Team and detection coverage in Wazuh SIEM.
+A purple team project covering brute force, scripting and obfuscated command execution, and valid account abuse.
 ## Overview

 This project validates real world detection coverage by simulating attacker behavior with Atomic Red Team and confirming whether Wazuh correctly detects it, this is the same workflow a SOC analyst uses to test and tune detection rules.